Mathématique: Chapter 59

 Ginn: Two people on north wall watching GSK.

-Young subtly angled his phone to get a view of the north wall in its reflective surface.
-Two people, dressed like grad students, sat with their backs to the wall, sipping drinks and looking out at the room, not speaking to one another.
-They both had open postures, angled toward the kid in the sweatshirt.
+Young angled his phone to get a view of the north wall in its reflective surface.
+Two people, dressed like grad students, sat with their backs to the wood paneling, sipping drinks and looking out at the room.
+They didn’t speak to one another.
+They had open postures, angled toward the kid in the sweatshirt.

-Sheppard: Rodney and I are gonna try to get the kid over here.
+Sheppard: They look like bad news.
+Rodney and I are gonna try to get the kid over here.

 McKay: We are?

 And yeah.
 No question about it.
 That was Rush’s handwriting.
-The guy had been here.
+The man had been here.

-Across from him, Ginn also scanned the ceiling, overdoing the bored teenager look a little bit.
+Across from him, Ginn also scanned the ceiling, overdoing her bored teenager look.

 “You reading that, kiddo?”
-Young asked her, glancing pointedly at her book.
+Young glanced pointedly at her book.
+“American Studies isn’t gonna pass itself.”

-“Yeah,” she replied, rolling her eyes and looking back down at the page in front of her.
+“Yeah.”
+She rolled her eyes and looked back down at the page in front of her.

-From a few feet away, he heard Sheppard clear his throat.
-“Rodney,” he said, his voice at a normal volume, sounding distracted, but pitched subtly to carry.
-“Remind me of the crystal structure we coded in for the for DSDs?”
+At the adjacent table, Sheppard cleared his throat.
+“Rod,” he said, his eyes on his laptop, his voice pitched to carry.
+“Remind me of the crystal structure we agreed on for the DSDs?”

-Carter: Um, strong possibility that GSK is also looking in on OUR encrypted network traffic
+Carter: Srong possibility that GSK is looking in on OUR encrypted network traffic?

 Carter: When I packet analyzed him I got packet analyzed back

-Ginn: Pair on north wall also now watching Sheppard and McKay
+Ginn: Pair on north wall watching Sheppard and McKay

 Ginn: Recommend not speaking target’s name aloud